 This course develops a basic understanding of the technical concepts required to maintain and service various manufacturing equipment in use today.
 Students will cover the fundamentals of electricity, motors and motor control, PLC (Programmable Logic Controls), pneumatics and hydraulics, and machine maintenance.
 Prerequisite: MFT240 and PHY112.

+MFT295

-MFT295 G / 3-4 cr. hrs.
+G / 3-4 cr. hrs.
 SPECIAL TOPICS IN MANUFACTURING TECHNOLOGY

 Special and current topics in Manufacturing Technology may be available.
-See the online schedule for a complete listing.
-No prerequisite.
+See the online catalog for a complete listing.

-MARINE BIOLOGY
+MARINE SCIENCE